Goldman Sachs sued in Singapore penny stock saga

 The court case may shed light on the causes of the crash.
 Both the crash and huge run-ups in their share prices earlier in the year left many in the market mystified, prompting the Monetary Authority of Singapore and the stock exchange to launch an extensive review.

-The lawsuit was filed in the High Court in London on November 20 by Quah Su Ling, who held stocks in all three companies and is the chief executive of investment firm IPCO International Ltd, the second-largest shareholder in Blumont.
+The lawsuit was filed in the High Court in London on Nov.
+20 by Quah Su Ling, who held stocks in all three companies and is the chief executive of investment firm IPCO International Ltd , the second-largest shareholder in Blumont.
 It is being brought against London-based Goldman Sachs International, a fully owned unit of Goldman.

 As Quah failed to make the repayment, Goldman issued a notice of default and immediately started to sell Quah’s collateral, including shares in investment firm Asiasons, Blumont, a natural resources investment company, and gold miner LionGold, the filing says.